“Everything exists on the tip of a wish.” – Lama Zopa Rinpoche

 I may challenge you to dance with abandon.

 Or I may challenge you to open to the truth.

 I bring deep listening, the art of uncovering, fresh ideas, new perspectives, humor and spunk to our coaching relationship.

 “I hold your vision for you and together we move towards it.” -Christina Martin, CPCC, L.Ac., Dipl.AC., MTOM, FABORM

-Christina has been in the health and wellness field for over 20 years, early on as an EMT for Las Vegas’ Mercy ambulance and also for Children’s Hospital of Los Angeles.
-She went on to get her Master’s degree in Traditional Chinese medicine and eventually landed in Berkeley, California where her beloved practice grew and has become a staple of the community for almost 15 years.
+Christina has been in the health and wellness field all her life, early on as an EMT for Las Vegas’ Mercy ambulance and also for Children’s Hospital of Los Angeles.
+She went on to get her Master’s degree in Traditional Chinese medicine and eventually landed in Berkeley, California where her beloved practice grew and has become a staple of the community for the last 17 years.
 She continues to act as owner and case manager for her fabulous acupuncture associates, Nikole, Deanna and Treasure, at Tao to Wellness in Berkeley, but devotes most of her time to coaching with clients from all over the country.